prion-cloud/formulae1/README.md

 # All header files will become available automatically
 target_link_libraries(<some-project> PUBLIC formulae1)
 ```
-Refer to the official [CMake documentation](https://cmake.org/cmake/help/v3.13/) for further explanations and more options.
+See the official [CMake documentation](https://cmake.org/cmake/help/v3.13/) for further explanations and more options.